deepanshs/mrsimulator/docs/introduction/fitting_example.rst

     # convert to CSDM format
     csdm_ds = converter.to_csdm()

-Now that the dataset is converted into a CSDM object plot the dataset to make sure that it was imported correctly.
+With that the dataset converted into a CSDM object, plot the dataset to make sure that it was imported correctly.

 .. plot::